 1985 Charles Dickens' unfinished novel becomes The Mystery of Edwin Drood, a musical by Rupert Holmes at the Delacorte Theater in New York's Central Park.
 The play-within-a-play adaptation is performed by a cast including Betty Buckley, Judy Kuhn, and Donna Murphy, who play members of a troupe that is performing the show.
 The production transfers to Broadway's Imperial Theatre later in the season and runs for 608 performances, eventually changing its title to simply Drood.

-1999 Following her recent Oscar win for "Shakespeare in Love," Gwyneth Paltrow returns to the stage at Massachusetts' Williamstown Theatre Festival in As You Like It.
-Once again cross-dressing, she stars as Rosalind in a cast that includes Mark Linn-Baker, Michael Cumpsty, Lea DeLaria and Allesandra Navola.
+1999 Following her recent Oscar win for Shakespeare in Love, Gwyneth Paltrow returns to the stage at Massachusetts' Williamstown Theatre Festival in As You Like It.
+Once again cross-dressing, she stars as Rosalind in a cast that also includes Mark Linn-Baker, Michael Cumpsty, Lea DeLaria, and Alessandro Nivola.
 Barry Edelstein directs.

 2002 Harlem Song, George C. Wolfe's history of New York City's world-famous African-American neighborhood as told through its music and dance, opens at the Apollo Theatre in Harlem, returning that theatre to the ranks of the city's legitimate stages.
 Tony nominee B.J.
 Crosby (Smokey Joe's Cafe) and solo performer Queen Esther lead the cast.
 The show runs through December 29 and releases a cast album.

 Watch highlights from the 2012 Broadway revival of The Mystery of Edwin Drood: